 WHAT WE DO

-Joy of Motion Dance Center (JOMDC) was founded in 1976 by Michelle Ava as a place where students could study, observe, and perform a wide variety of dance forms.
-Operating on a shoestring budget with only three instructors, JOMDC quickly developed as a forum where dancers and artists could collaborate, experiment, and exchange ideas and talents.
+Joy of Motion Dance Center was founded in 1976 by Michelle Ava as a place where students could study, observe, and perform a wide variety of dance forms.
+Operating on a shoestring budget with only three instructors, Joy of Motion quickly developed as a forum where dancers and artists could collaborate, experiment, and exchange ideas and talents.

-In 1978, JOMDC began the successful Dance in the Valley program (1978-1984), a week-long dance intensive in West Virginia’s Blue Ridge Mountains.
-In 1980, Robert Teri became co-director of the center and co-founder of Ava/Teri Dance Theater, a modern jazz repertory company that was based at JOMDC until 1986.
+In 1978, Joy of Motion began the successful Dance in the Valley program (1978-1984), a week-long dance intensive in West Virginia’s Blue Ridge Mountains.
+In 1980, Robert Teri became co-director of the center and co-founder of Ava/Teri Dance Theater, a modern jazz repertory company that was based at Joy of Motion until 1986.

-In 1980, JOMDC incorporated as a nonprofit 501 (C)(3) organization, and moved to the location at 1643 Connecticut Avenue NW from the original location in Cleveland Park, expanding our class and program offerings, and adding a performance space to its facilities.
-JOMDC also began hosting a series of performing arts programs including the Dupont Circle Dance Series from 1980-1984 and Changing Climates: Dance at Dupont in 1987.
+In 1980, Joy of Motion incorporated as a nonprofit 501 (C)(3) organization, and moved to the location at 1643 Connecticut Avenue NW from the original location in Cleveland Park, expanding our class and program offerings, and adding a performance space to its facilities.
+Joy of Motion also began hosting a series of performing arts programs including the Dupont Circle Dance Series from 1980-1984 and Changing Climates: Dance at Dupont in 1987.
 Our Dupont Circle location closed in December of 2009 after 30 years of bringing dance to downtown DC.

 In 1990, Douglas Yeuell became the center’s executive and artistic director.
-Under Yeuell’s leadership, JOMDC continued to expand its dance education training programs and services and improve its position in the DC dance community.
+Under Yeuell’s leadership, Joy of Motion continued to expand its dance education training programs and services and improve its position in the DC dance community.

-In September of 1991, JOMDC opened its second studio in the Friendship Heights community of DC adding a much-needed children’s program which included classes for preschoolers, children, young teens, and a teen intensive program focusing on jazz and modern providing advanced level training for the aspiring young dancer.
+In September of 1991, Joy of Motion opened its second studio in the Friendship Heights community of DC adding a much-needed children’s program which included classes for preschoolers, children, young teens, and a teen intensive program focusing on jazz and modern providing advanced level training for the aspiring young dancer.

 In December of 1995, Joy of Motion Dance Center expanded its Friendship Heights location to three studio spaces, and opened the Jack Guidone Theater providing a wonderful black box theater setting for dance companies and performing artists.

-In January 2000, JOMDC opened the Bethesda location adding 3 more studio spaces and the opportunity for continued growth and development in the DC dance community.
-In March 2006, the Bethesda studio re-located to its current space at 7315 Wisconsin Avenue.
+In January 2000, Joy of Motion opened the Bethesda location adding 3 more studio spaces and the opportunity for continued growth and development in the DC dance community.
+The Bethesda studio relocated to its current space at 7315 Wisconsin Avenue in March of 2006.

-In March 2005, Joy of Motion Dance Center opened a three-studio location within the Atlas Performing Arts Center in NE DC.
+By March 2005, Joy of Motion Dance Center opened another studio location within the Atlas Performing Arts Center on H Steet NE DC.

 Michelle AVA, Artistic Director